TariqAHassan/MelReformer/README.md

 ![](/assets/epoch_recon_63.png)

-Note: the images on the left of each "block" are the originals, and the image on the right are the corresponding reconstructions.
+Interpretation: each section (denoted by a white boarder) contains two images: the origional (left) and the reconstruction (right).

 #### Results without teacher forcing (goal):

 ![](/assets/epoch_condn_63.png)

-Note: here, only the reconstruction is shown (i.e., part on the right).
-If the original was shown too, it would be the same as the corresponding "block" in the teacher forcing example above.
+Note: here, only the reconstruction (i.e., part on the right) is shown.
+If the left part was shown, it would match what is found in the figure above (which relies on teacher forcing).

 Even without teacher forcing, the model does seem to do a reasonably good job of reconstructing the melspectrogram (although there are a few clear failures, such as the example in the top right).
 However, while the overall